Mercedes-Benz B-Class: First generation (W245; 2004)

-In 2008 it was updated with a start-stop system and a BlueEFFICIENCY option.
-A new NGT variant was added, which could burn either gasoline or natural gas.
+In 2008, it was updated with a start-stop system and a BlueEFFICIENCY option.
+A new NGT variant was added, which could burn either petrol or natural gas.

-In 2011 Mercedes-Benz did a world tour with three of its Mercedes-Benz F-Cell vehicles, one of which was the B-Class.
+In 2011, Mercedes-Benz did a world tour with three of its Mercedes-Benz F-Cell vehicles, one of which was the B-Class.
 The hydrogen-powered fuel cell vehicle was driven more than 30,000 kilometres in a circumnavigation of the globe, starting and ending in Stuttgart.